tc39/proposal-smart-pipelines/readme.md

 The next additional feature – **Prefix Pipelines** – adds a “headless” tacit prefix form of the pipeline operator.
 The tacit, default head is the topic reference `#` itself, which must be resolvable within the outer lexical environment.

 This feature is especially useful in ternary-conditional `?` `:` expressions and (with [Additional Feature BP][]) `if` `else` statements, `try` statements, and `switch` statements.

+(If [Additional Feature PF][] or [Additional Feature NP][] are active, then a pipeline might not be unary; it might be variadic, binary, or trinary.
+In those cases, a prefix pipeline’s tacit, default head is whatever topic references their pipeline bodies use.
+See those other two features for more information.)

 [Additional Feature PP is **formally specified in a separate draft specification**][formal PP].